refactorthis/funcy/examples/sst-v2/readme.md

-# sst-api
+# sst-v1

-This is an example project using SST & funcy.
+This is an example project using SST v2 & funcy.

 See the [tutorial](https://sst.dev/examples/how-to-create-a-rest-api-with-serverless.html) for more information.